 You'll probably need to identify the correct customs clearance tariff for the goods you want to import to find out how much you will need to pay in customs duties.
 You'll probably also need to supply the country of origin of the goods and the value (excluding shipping), to calculate the correct amount payable.

-In conclusion, if you’re trading globally, landed cost is an important factor in calculating shipping cost.
-Landed cost is the total cost of shipping a product globally, including purchase price, transportation fees, currency conversion, duties, and any other associated costs.
+In conclusion, if you're trading globally, landed cost is an essential factor in calculating shipping cost.
+Fell cost is the total cost of shipping a product globally, including purchase price, transportation fees, currency conversion, duties, and any other associated costs.
 Because of all the different variables, the landed cost can be hard to determine, which is what you need to see the actual profitability of your products.

 Once you have an idea of the final landed cost of an item, you'll be able to check whether importing will be a cost-effective option for your gym business.
 There are a lot of additional charges you'll need to pay over and above the cost per unit from a factory overseas, and these can add up.
 You'll want to be able to make a reasonable return on an investment after all these costs have been taken into account.

 It's a good idea to get your accountant, business adviser or customs broker to go through your calculations to make sure you've accounted for all the costs you're likely to incur.

 The International Chamber of Commerce's (ICC) International Commercial Terms is the most commonly used terminology for expressing pricing or risk-related issues associated with goods transit.
 The most frequently used when signing a contract are: